 Meditation is critical on the path to enlightenment.
 A person is in a sort of meditative state when absorbed in listening to music, intent upon a video game, reading, running, gardening, whatever, and when someone nearby says something to them there is no response.
 The similarity is the strength of concentration, but for religious meditation, the focus is upon a single virtuous object like the life giving breath.

 To reach a state of peace, stop, and to demonstrate, take a break from reading and focus upon the breath.
-The verses say, “You stop to be powerful, and to love to pause and grasp for the breath is identical.”
-It is easy to stop, and a good thing for the body and the mind.
-It is relaxing and pleasant taking a break from tasks every so often to take a quick breath to fulfillment, and the verses say, “Fulfillment of breath for fulfillment of life.”
-When I was young and angry, mother said to inhale and exhale the breath rapidly and forcefully three times before completely inhaling for holding for stopping.
-The wisdom is ancient and in line with the Sacred Text.
+The text says, “You stop to be powerful, and to love to pause and grasp for the breath is identical.”
+It is easy to stop, and relaxing, and to take a break from tasks every so often, take a big breath to fulfillment for the texts say, “Fulfillment of breath for fulfillment of life.”
+When I was young and angry, a wise woman said to inhale and exhale the breath quickly and forcefully three times before inhaling to fulfillment for holding to stop, and such is the ancient wisdom.